Vishalrewaskar/Python-Bootcamp/README.md

 **🎥 Tutorial Covered:**
 - Watched tutorial on **Lists**
-- Uploaded list tutorial practice file to GitHub
+- Uploaded list tutorial practice notebook

 **📘 Assignments Update:**
 - Uploaded and **completed all 20 questions** from the **Python Basics Assignment**